 You ideally need a moderate level of fitness to participate.
 There are no challenging hikes or particularly strenuous activities other than one two-hour trek to a nature sanctuary across rocky terrain and this is optional.
 Please bear in mind that some days are fairly long, and you may be on your feet for a number of hours.

 WHAT IS THE FOOD LIKE IN COLOMBIA?

 Colombian food is very diverse, each region of the country having its own characteristic dishes.
-Dishes and recipes are handed down from generation to generation, influenced by not only indigenous Colombian culture, but Spanish, African and Arab cultures as well.
+Recipes are handed down from generation to generation, influenced by not only indigenous Colombian culture, but Spanish, African and Arab cultures as well.

 Bandeja paisa is the hearty national dish of Colombia.
-It comprises of Colombia’s staple ingredients - rice, plantain, an arepa (corn cakes), avocado, ground beef, chorizo, black sausage and fried pork rind, there’s a fried egg thrown on top for good measure.
+It comprises of Colombia’s staple ingredients - rice, plantain, an arepa (corn cake), avocado, ground beef, chorizo, black sausage and fried pork rind, with a fried egg thrown on top for good measure.
 This rather intimidating plate of calories and carbohydrates is generally accompanied by a rich bean soup.
 Good luck!

 WHAT WILL THE WEATHER BE LIKE?

-Colombia is a year-round destination however August is within the dry season and a perfect time to travel to Colombia.
-The days will be warm and the evening's cooler, possibly requiring a light jacket, other than in Cartagena, which is on the tropical Caribbean coast and consistently hot and humid.
+Colombia is a year-round destination, however, September is within the dry season and a perfect time to travel to Colombia.
+Days will be warm and the evening's cooler, possibly requiring a light jacket, other than in Cartagena, which is on the tropical Caribbean coast and consistently hot and humid.

 For a detailed itinerary or to book your place on this tour, please contact us.